Appyouz/backend-election-candidates-django/README.md

 ### Formatter

--   Black is used for formatting (install the vscode extension and enable format on save)
+-   [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) is used for formatting (install the vscode extension and enable format on save)

 ### soft delete